robchendev/Guitardex_old/src/t/11-slap-harmonic/slap-harmonic.md

 - 1/4 = <5> <24> (2 Octaves)
 - 1/5 = <4> <9> <16> <28> (2 Octaves + 3rd)
 - 1/6 = <3.2> <30> (2 Octaves + 5th)

+### FAQ

+#### Should my slapping finger be parallel to the frets?

+The finger you use to slap harmonic with only has to be parallel to the strings if you are aiming to slap all 5 or 6 strings.
+In most cases, you'd be slapping 3.
+While slapping 3 strings, choosing to be parallel would give your notes slightly more clarity.
+However, it will also require your hand to travel more distance towards the slapping location.

+As a rule of thumb, only do this if you have the time to move your hand to the slapping location and back before the next note.
+Otherwise, it's okay to not be parallel to the frets.